Skip links

 17.1 Scope of the processing of personal data

-We use functionalities of the online payment service Stripe of Stripe Inc, 510 Townsend Street, 94103, San Francisco, California, United States (hereinafter: Stripe).
-Stripe allows businesses to accept payments and send payouts and helps businesses fight fraud.
-Cookies from Stripe are stored on your terminal device.
+We use functionalities of the online payment service Stripe, provided by Stripe Inc., 510 Townsend Street, 94103, San Francisco, California, United States (hereinafter referred to as Stripe).
+Stripe enables businesses to accept payments and send payouts, and helps businesses combat fraud.
+Cookies from Stripe are stored on your device.
+The following personal data is processed by Stripe:

 • IP address